openvinotoolkit/open_model_zoo/demos/machine_translation_demo/python/README.md

                         Optional.
 Text for translation or path to the input .txt file.
 Replaces console input.
   -d DEVICE, --device DEVICE
                         Optional.
-Specify the target device to infer on; CPU, GPU, HDDL or MYRIAD is acceptable.
-The demo will look for a suitable plugin for device specified.
+Specify the target device to infer on; CPU or GPU is acceptable.
+The demo
+                        will look for a suitable plugin for device specified.
                         Default value is CPU.
    -o OUTPUT, --output OUTPUT